 |

-Many acupuncture points are found at places where nerves interact with fascia—like where they divide, enter muscle, exit toward the skin, or pass through small anatomical gateways like bone openings.
+Many acupuncture points are found at places where nerves interact with fascia—like where they exit toward the skin or pass through small openings in the bone.
 These areas are highly sensitive.
 They're filled with nerve endings that help your brain track what’s happening in your body—things like pressure, position, movement, and tension.
 When these areas are stimulated with a needle, it can send a signal to the brain to:

 |